PetaLinux Firmware

 CONFIG_packagegroup-kv260-example

-Enable the package group by using the below command to get to the configuration GUI,
+Enable the package group using the following command to get to the configuration GUI:

 petalinux-config -c rootfs

-Go to “user packages” dir and select “packagegroup-kv260-example”.
-Click Yes to save the configurations and Exit.
+Go to the user packages directory, and select packagegroup-kv260-example.
+Click Yes to save the configurations and exit.

 Build the image using the following commands.